saVmc/Accord/README.md

 ## Usage

-Open the project in your favorite editor and enjoy the sigma experience!
+Open in your fav code cave, let the sigma flow through you, and become giga-chad.
+Skibidi your way to greatness!

 ## Changelog

-- Adam is skibidier than ever
+- Adam reached ultra-skibidi mode
+- Sigma levels off the charts

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or suggestions.
+Drop your skibidi ideas, PRs, or memes.
+All sigma bros and sisters welcome.
+If you’re not sigma, you will be after contributing.

 ## License

-This project is licensed under the MIT License.
+MIT License, because sigma is for everyone.
+Skibidi on!